dsmoove/pigskinplaycaller/README.md

 ![img](./images/coachipad.jpg)
 ![img](./images/download.jpg)

 Because of the way football is formatted, it allows teams to take time between plays to make adjustments and calculations.
 Currently, there aren't many ways to quickly make analytical decisions.
 In conjunction with data science, football teams can utilize models to make these on the fly decisions and adjustments based off the situation on the field.
 The situation includes factors such as on field players, positioning of those players, game situation (current down, yards left to first down), weather, and stadium setting.
-All these factors impact the success of a play and can be used to make ideal decisions.
+All these factors have an impact on the success of a play and can be used to make ideal decisions.

 This project aims to create a model that will capture any observations on the field including game situations and offense, that will help to make a better decision on defensive side of the ball.
 The model looks at the positioning of the players on offense on the field and the different types personnel on the field (WR/TE/RB).
 Teams employ different offensive personnel breakdowns (WR/TE/RB).
-WR is Wide Receiver, TE is Tight End, and RB is Running Back.
+These positions will be explained in more detail later.
 The model also looks at the game situation of the down situation and the yards needed for a first down.
 The goal of this model is to address the issue of making decisions analytically and quickly by calculating the EPA of the next play and recommending the coverage that predicts the lowest EPA.
 EPA is short for Expected Points Added, which will be the target variable for our model.

 ## Data